 My first impression when looking out over the plain is that something happened here.
 I can’t articulate exactly what happened, but the sensation was there, along with a prickly feeling on the back of my neck.
 Before I even started exploring the site, I had to stand there and take it all in, and imagine what it must have been like hundreds of years ago.

-On one of my trips from North Carolina to Arizona, the monotony of I-40 was finally broken when I saw a sign for Petroglyph National Monument, just on the outskirts of Albuquerque, New Mexico.
+On one of my several trips from North Carolina to Arizona, the monotony of I-40 was finally broken when I saw a sign for Petroglyph National Monument, just on the outskirts of Albuquerque, New Mexico.
 I had planned on driving straight through to Arizona, but this was an opportunity that I didn’t want to miss.
 After all, one of my favorite quotes by Mark Twain states that, “twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.”
-I didn’t want to regret passing it by so I decided on a detour that lasted several days.
+I didn’t want to regret passing it by by so I decided on a detour lasting several days.

 Petroglyph National Monument is one of the largest and best preserved petroglyph sites in America.
 According to their website, the main part of the monument is formed by dormant volcanoes, and contains petroglyphs by both Puebloan and Spanish explorers.
-The mysterious symbols were carved between 400-700 years ago, and many of the meanings remain a mystery today.
+The mysterious symbols were carved between 400-700 years ago, and many of the meanings remain unexplained today.

 How can you tell the petroglyphs are old?
 Look at the “star person” above, it was carved hundreds of years ago, but recently (and by recently, I mean about 20-40 years ago) someone shot out his eye.
 The difference in the patina of the stone determines the age.
 Fresh carvings are pale and beige, older carvings have been weathered by hundreds of years of wind and rain and are much darker.